echo-dave/nssm/ReadMe.md

 - local only mode for monitoring current system
 - client cli for monitoring via database
 - client web monitoring via the server
+  - Mobile friendly
+  - Realtime monitoring
+  - Historical monitoring cpu / mem
+  - Process Chart to have see what's using resources
+  - Server switch if you install on more than one server via the same database
+  - Clicking bar chart bars opens up all logged info for the process: clicking values will copy to clipboard

 ## Installation